 The adaptive triggers will be worked into the L2 and R2 trigger buttons and will let you feel the sensation of driving through a bumpy set of roads or drawing a bow back when preparing to fire.
 It’s meant to work with haptic feedback to “produce a powerful experience that better simulates various actions.”

-It’s a completely redesigned take on the classic DualShock series, and it comes in white, at least, based on the first glimpse we’ve had of it.
-It will be available in a two-toned design with black at the bottom around the analog sticks.
-The position fo the light bar has been moved behind the expanded touchpad for an additional “pop” as well.
+It’s a completely redesigned take on the classic DualShock series, based on the first glimpse we’ve had of it will come in a white and black colorway.
+Compared to the DualShock 4 that the PS4 used, there’s LED lighting beneath the expanded touchpad for an additional “pop” as well.

 There is no longer a “Share” button; instead, there is a “Create” button, with more details coming closer to launch.
 There will be a built-in microphone array, however, which will let users chat with friends without plugging in a headset.